 Health & Social Care

-GCSE Health and Social Care promotes the understanding of many important issues faced within today’s health and social care system.
+BTEC Health and Social Care promotes the understanding of many important issues faced within today’s Health and Social Care system.
 It is an academic subject that equips students with the knowledge and skills necessary for further study and work in the sector by looking into key areas such as legislation changes, barriers that people in society may face, major life changes and their effects on people’s self-esteem.

 The course comprises of two units.
-The first is ‘Health, Social Care and Early Years Provision’ this unit is worth 60% of the total GCSE and is carried out as a controlled assessment within school that focuses on the care given at a chosen local primary school.
-The second unit is ‘Understanding Personal Development and Relationships’ this is the exam unit that makes up the other 40% of the GCSE course and comprises of a 1 hour written paper that looks at areas such as human growth and development, and self-concept.
+The first is ‘Health, Social Care and Early Years Provision’ this unit is worth 60% of the total BTEC and is carried out as a controlled assessment within school that focuses on the care given at a chosen local primary school.
+The second unit is ‘Understanding Personal Development and Relationships’.
+This is the exam unit that makes up the other 40% of the BTEC course and comprises of a 1 hour written paper that looks at areas such as human growth and development, and self-concept.

-These GCSE specifications in health and social care should encourage learners to be inspired and changed by following a coherent and worthwhile course of study.
+These BTEC specifications in Health and Social Care should encourage learners to be inspired and changed by following a coherent and worthwhile course of study.
 The course should prepare learners to make informed decisions about further study and career choices.
-These GCSE specifications in health and social care enable learners to:
+These BTEC specifications in Health and Social Care enable learners to:

 - Understand aspects of personal development, and the health, social care and early year’s sectors through investigation and evaluation of a range of services and organisations